roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      ```

      At this point you should of course use the repo URL that the
-     contributor shared in his or her cover letter, in step (23) or --
+     contributor shared in his or her cover letter, in contributor
-     for a v2, v3, ... post -- in step (32).
+     step (23) or -- for a v2, v3, ... post -- in contributor step
+     (32).

-41. Fetch any new commits and branches from the contributor's repo:
+9. Fetch any new commits and branches from the contributor's repo:

      ```
        git fetch HIS_OR_HER_GITHUB_ID
      ```

-42. Now, set up a local, non-tracking branch off of the contributor's
+10. Now, set up a local, non-tracking branch off of the contributor's
      relevant remote branch.
 You know about the relevant branch again
      from the contributor's steps (23) or (32), i.e., the cover letter.